-- 1. A cumulative 3.0 GPA in your undergraduate degree.
-If cumulative GPA is below 3.0, submit GRE or MAT scores.
-Must achieve a minimum score of 1000 or higher on the Graduate Record Examination or a minimum score of 410 (68th percentile) or higher on the Miller Analogies Test (MAT).
-Official test results should be mailed directly to the office of graduate admissions.
-Test scores must be less than five years old. - 2.
+- A cumulative 3.0 or higher GPA that led to the bachelor's degree from a U.S. regionally accredited institution.
+If the GPA is below 3.0, a minimum score of 1000 (or its equivalent) on the Graduate Record Examination (GRE) or a minimum score of 410 (68th percentile) on the Miller Analogies test (MAT) will be required. - 2.
 An undergraduate degree from an accredited institution with a broad liberal arts preparation and at least 21 semester hours in social and behavioral sciences and 6 credits in each of the following: the natural sciences, the humanities and visual and performing arts, and quantitative reasoning.
-Those who are in process of completing their undergraduate degree must complete all classes by June 30th.
-You will be conditionally admitted based on the following: 1) a submission of an official degree completion letter in your application packet, 2) submission of official transcripts by the end of the fourth week of the first semester in order to remain in the program, and 3) meeting all admission requirements. - 3.
-A course with human biology content and a course in statistics. - 4.
+Those who are in process of completing their undergraduate degree must complete all classes by June 30.
+You will be conditionally admitted based on the following: 1) a submission of an official degree completion letter in your application packet, 2) submission of official transcripts by the end of the fourth week of the first semester in order to remain in the program, and 3) meeting all admission requirements.

+- 3. A course with human biology content and a course in statistics. - 4.
 Complete Saint Leo University graduate school application. - 5.
-Submit a \$75 application fee, which is neither refundable nor applicable to other school fees. - 6.
+Submit an \$80 application fee, which is neither refundable nor applicable to other school fees. - 6.
 One official copy of all academic transcripts, including undergraduate and graduate coursework.
-They must arrive in envelopes sealed by the registrar. - 7.
+They must arrive in envelopes sealed by the Registrar. - 7.
 Provide three letters of recommendation.
-Recommendations should include one academic source, one professional source, and one additional source from either of the above - 8.
-Résumé. - 9.
-A personal statement of 3-5 double-spaced, typed-written pages addressing the following four questions: - a) What are your specific professional goals?
-How would the Saint Leo University Master of Social Work Program, with its emphasis on advanced clinical practice, help you to achieve your goals? - b) Please describe how you will complete normal daytime work hours for internships. - c) What particular personal strengths do you bring to the social work profession?
+Recommendations should include one academic source, one professional source, and one additional source from either of the above - Résumé - 9.
+A personal statement of 3-5 double-spaced, typed-written pages addressing the following questions: - a.
+What are your specific professional goals?
+How would the Saint Leo University Master of Social Work Program, with its emphasis on advanced clinical practice, help you to achieve your goals? - b.
+Please describe how you will complete normal daytime work hours for internships. - c.
+What particular personal strengths do you bring to the social work profession?
 What limitations do you perceive you have?
-How have both been demonstrated? - d) What other personal or professional experiences or qualities do you see as aiding you in your goals? - 10.
+How have both been demonstrated? - d.
+What other personal or professional experiences or qualities do you see as aiding you in your goals? - 10.
 Social Work practicum and employment agencies frequently require criminal background checks for students and employees.
 While past convictions do not necessarily preclude admission to the MSW Program, they may affect availability of practicum placements and future employability.
 Have you ever been convicted of a felony or any crime that involved harm or the threat of harm to another person?
 If yes, describe the circumstances that led to the court action, the year of conviction, and an explanation of your plans to cope with potential limitations on your practice of social work once you graduate from the MSW Program.
-Students are responsible for updating the MSW

-Program on any convictions and/or criminal charges after they are admitted to the MSW Program.
-Students with felony convictions might not be eligible for licensure as an LCSW in the State of Florida.

-11. A personal interview and/or additional information as requested by the program's admission committee.
+Students are responsible for updating the MSW Program on any convictions and/or criminal charges after they are admitted to the MSW Program.
+Students with felony convictions might not be eligible for licensure as an LCSW in the State of Florida. - 11.
+A personal interview and/or additional information as requested by the program's admission committee.